jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

-In other words, even should one vote for assembly members with an eye toward electing assembly members whose views they prefer, this strategy would be ineffective, as a dutiful assembly member would not allow his own inclinations to interfere with decisions.
+In other words, even should one vote for assembly members with an eye toward electing assembly members whose views they prefer, this strategy would be ineffective, as _a dutiful assembly member would not allow his own inclinations to interfere with decisions._

-Contrariwise, the conditions of the community are indeed important, and must inform all deliberations.
+Contrariwise, the conditions of the community are indeed important, and must be the central concern of all deliberations.
 Continuing, Shoghi Effendi elaborates:

     They may, indeed they must, acquaint themselves with the conditions prevailing among the community, must weigh